PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 17:54:51
+Last updated: 2024-04-05 17:55:24
-Random Quote: You are the love of my life.
-Everything I have and everything I am is yours.
-Forever. - Barney Stinson
+Random Quote: Give it a week, you'll get her back.
+And her front.
+Oh!
+Did you feel that?
+I think we just had a "what up?"-quake! - Barney Stinson